 Fevers : are anti-inflammatory medications good for babies & children?

 A fever is the bodies amazing response to an infection commonly from a virus or bacteria.
 The heat stimulates metabolic processes that increase the protective nature of our immune system.
-A strong temperature, up to 39 – 40 degrees is most often going to mean that the immune system is healthy and strong and while sometimes uncomfortable it is usually mean the person will bounce back very quickly.
+A strong temperature, up to 38-39 degrees means immune system is healthy and strong and while sometimes uncomfortable it is usually mean the person will bounce back very quickly.

 While it is tempting to use pain killers and anti- inflammatory medications, research has shown that not only can these drugs reduce the efficiency of the immune system but it can have other major side effects, especially in children.
 You can always do an old fashioned Tepid Sponge